State Highway 2 (Kerala)

 State Highway 2 (SH 2) is a State Highway in Kerala, India that starts from Thiruvananthapuram Peroorkada and ends near Thenmala Kollam by joining with Kollam-Tirumangalam NH-744.
 The highway is 73.2 km long.
-The major towns in this highway are Nedumangad, Palode and Kulathupuzha.
-It is a major inter state highway road connecting Thiruvananthapuram the Capital City of Kerala to Shenkottai and Madurai in Tamil Nadu.
-In 2016 NHAI approved in principle this road as National highway.
+The major towns in this highway are Nedumangad, Palode, Madathara and Kulathupuzha.

 Route description

-Peroorkada > Karakulam > Nedumangad > Anad > Palode > Madathara > Kulathupuzha > Thenmala junction - joins with Kollam-Tirumangalam NH-744.
+Trivandrum > Peroorkada > Vazhayila > Karakulam > Pazhakutty > Anad > Nanniyode > Palode > Madathara > Kulathupuzha > Thenmala junction - joins with Kollam-Tirumangalam NH-744.

 This highway starts from Thiruvananthapuram corporation limits and ends at Thenmala junction kollam District.
 From Vellayambalam to vazhayila near Peroorkada in City limits, the highway is upgraded into a four-lane road with the part of Thiruvananthapuram City Road Improvement Project (TCRIP) Under Kerala Road Fund board.
 This stretch is one of the busiest roads in Trivandrum.

 Future

 In 2016 the state government announced the upgrading of Vazhayila to Nedumangad 12 km stretch into 21m four lane road.
 Government approved the project and land acquisition is going on.
 The remaining Nedumangad to Thenmala stretch is developing into standard two lane highway by PWD.

-In 2017 the central government announced that the highway is approved in principal as National Highway as part of developing the road under Bharatmala scheme and is preparing Detailed Project Report through NHAI.
+In 2017 the central government announced that the highway is approved in principle as a National Highway as part of developing the road under Bharatmala scheme and is preparing a Detailed Project Report through NHAI.